InscryptionModding/InscryptionAPI/docs/wiki/talking_cards.md

 ```
 "You must be... [w:0.4][c:#7f35e6]confused[c:][w:1].",
 ```
 In this example, the word "confused" is colored in the color #7f35e6.
-Which, if you don't wanna look it up, is [this color!](https://g.co/kgs/JPHV5v)
+Which, if you don't wanna look it up, it's [this color!](https://g.co/kgs/JPHV5v)

 Please note that for compatibility reasons, your hex color code **should include the '#'**.